The extended question meat content

 Regulation

-In some agricultural (including those for smoked sausage), the collagen-free meat protein content is used as a quality-defining characteristic.
+In some (including those for smoked sausage), the collagen-free meat protein content is used as a quality-defining characteristic.
 It represents the percentage of ‘muscle protein’ in the product and is defined as the crude protein content (%total nitrogen x6.25) minus the percentage of connective tissue protein (% collagen protein=% hydroxyproline x 8)

 TwitterFacebookLinkedInPin It